CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 the configuration file, such as Marlin.
 You can even edit the configuration file on the web interface (more about this later) and hit a button to reset the printer and load the new configuration.
 This makes the tuning process much more efficient.

-### Use this online README as a reference since the troubleshooting section is constantly updated, or `git pull` frequently
+### Use this online README as a reference since the troubleshooting section is constantly updated, or `git pull` frequently.

 # Klipper Firmware for FLSUN QQ-S Pro
 This repository contains firmware configuration files and instructions on how to get the [Klipper](https://www.klipper3d.org/) firmware running on the FLSUN QQ-S Pro delta 3D printer.